kazbek-d/cyfrin.foundry-smart-contract-lottery-cu/README.md

 without keeping the key in the .env
 $ cast wallet import defaultKey --interactive
+> need to use Private Key for your account for particular Network.
+To get the private key need to:
+1. go to Metamask
+2. select the Account
+3. settings "3 dots"
+4. Account Details
+5. Private Keys (Unlock to reveal)
+6. Use you Metamask Password
+7. Select the network ....
+Account / Private keys ->>> Press Copy Button in the right (next to account)
 > `defaultKey` keystore was saved successfully.
 Address: 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266 check it ...
 $ cast wallet list